Deferral of Sentence for Breach CCO and Theft

 Further, the client was allegedly sneaking into apartment buildings and stealing expensive bikes to sell in order to raise money for drugs.
 Not only that, she was being disrespectful in her police interview when they showed her CCTV vision.
 One comment on record was “Who’s that good looking Rooster?”.
 Magistrates are less and less sympathetic if there is a poor attitude evidenced through non-compliance to a court order.

-The case was heard at the Melbourne Magistrates’ Court and Jack Parsons represented the client on a charge of Theft.
+The case was heard at the Melbourne Magistrates’ Court and we represented the client on a charge of Theft.
 For this particular case, a deferral of sentence for Breach CCO and Theft charges was ultimately imposed.

-Jack spent a considerable amount of time with his client to truly understand her current personal situation.
-In doing this, he discovered that she wasn’t completing her order because her mother was unwell with cancer.
-He found out that she was attempting to complete her corrections order while travelling back and forth from country Victoria to take her mother to and from her various appointments relating to her illness.
+We spent a considerable amount of time with his client to truly understand her current personal situation.
+In doing this, we discovered that she wasn’t completing her order because her mother was unwell with cancer.
+We found out that she was attempting to complete her corrections order while travelling back and forth from country Victoria to take her mother to and from her various appointments relating to her illness.

 It was also found out that the client would see her son in the spare time she had but was also managing escalating drug use.
 All this while she didn’t have any stable accommodation.
 There was no denying that she was in a really difficult personal situation.
 It was important that her story be told in a way that would convince the magistrate that she was worthy of another opportunity even though there had been serious offending.